On the Provable Performance Guarantee of Efficient Reasoning Models: Probably approximately correct reasoning

 Constructing such a controllable LRM $\hat{f}$ is straightforward intuitively.
 Given an LRM with thinking mode $f$ and a fast LRM without thinking $\tilde{f}$, we create an intermediate model that selectively uses either the LRM with thinking or not based on certain conditions.
 This condition acts like a ``sliding rheostat'' that allows us to tune the performance trade-off by adjusting the ``position'' of the intermediate.
 We can obtain a model $\hat{f}$ that achieves the desired error tolerance heuristically.
 However, this approach lacks statistical guarantees on the underlying distribution of performance loss.
 To build a model with statistical guarantees, a hypothesis test will be used to determine an optimal threshold that balances computational efficiency with output quality while maintaining statistical confidence.

 Motivated by this, we present the \textbf{PAC reasoning}, which constructs a composite LRM $\hat{f}$ that improves the efficiency of an LRM with thinking $f$.
 The composite LRM $\hat{f}$ provides PAC guarantees for the efficiency improvement.
 The core idea is to use \textbf{uncertainty scores} to build an \textbf{upper confidence bound} for the performance loss.
 We could use the upper confidence bound to measure the uncertainty of performance loss for each value of the uncertainty score.
-Then we \textbf{calibrate} an uncertainty threshold to switch between the thinking and nonthinking models.
-We use the nonthinking LRM $\tilde{f}$ on most inputs and strategically invoke the expensive LRM with thinking $f$ only for inputs whose generation by $\tilde{f}$ has high uncertainty.
-Next, we provide the details of the PAC reasoning.
+Then we \textbf{calibrate} an uncertainty threshold to switch between the thinking and non-thinking models.
+We use the non-thinking LRM $\tilde{f}$ on most inputs and strategically invoke the expensive LRM with thinking $f$ only for inputs whose generation by $\tilde{f}$ has high uncertainty.
+Mathematically, we could represent the composite model $\hat{f}$ as follows: